swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 user agent to the same physical location as the authentication device, and in practice makes the attacks described above impossible.

-This profile defines the `http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding` entity category to be declared by Service Providers in order to add a requirement on Identity Providers vulnerable of the attacks described above that they SHOULD use a secure authenticator binding (if this feature is supported by the Identity Provider).
+This profile defines the `http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding` entity category to be declared by Service Providers that require that a secure authenticator binding is performed, and by Identity Providers that implement authentication schemes where a secure authenticator binding is supported.

+An Identity Provider that has declared the `http://id.swedenconnect.se/general-ec/1.0/secure-authenticator-binding` category in its metadata MUST perform a secure authenticator binding for requests sent from Service Providers that have declared this entity category in their metadata entries.

 <a name="references"></a>
 ## 7. References